bem/bem-components/common.blocks/popup/popup.en.md

 * left-center
 * left-bottom

-Required popup positions can be listed as JS parameters with `direction` key in BEMJSON declaration.
-The most suitable directions will be chosen among provided values  according to a parent block position on a page
+Required popup positions can be listed as JS parameters with `directions` key in BEMJSON declaration.
+The most suitable directions will be chosen among provided values  according to a parent block position on a page.

 For example, to open `popup` at the top of the parent block use `top-left`, `top-center` and `top-right` values: